 Prior to joining Affiliations, Edwards spent 12 years as the Head of Education for the Smithsonian’s Lemelson Center for the Study of Invention and Innovation at the National Museum of American History.
-She develops the conceptual framework and leads evaluation efforts for the Center’s educational programs and activities, including Spark!Lab, a hands-on invention workspace for children and families at NMAH.
+She developed the conceptual framework and led evaluation efforts for the Center’s educational programs and activities, including the Draper Spark!Lab, a hands-on invention workspace for children and families at NMAH.
 She was also responsible for broadening Spark!Lab’s impact beyond Washington, DC, and oversaw installations of Spark!Labs in cities across the U.S. and abroad.

 Programming descriptions are generated by participants and do not necessarily reflect the opinions of SXSW.